sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_17_StringAndVariableInPython/Q_17_StringAndVariableInPython_Quiz.md

 **Description**

-a) Step over helps you to just execute the immediate next line.

-b) Step into helps you to enter into a function.

-c) Break point is the feature in VS code that freezes or breaks the program at that point in time for debugging.
+Break point is the feature in VS code that freezes or breaks the program at that point in time for debugging

-d) All are not correct.

 ---
 ---